LeelaChessZero/lczero.org/content/contribute/hugo/_index.md

 All pages are created as drafts, and there are many stub pages.
 The version of the website with all drafts rendered is located at https://draft.lczero.org/.

+The "production" version of the website is currently located at https://newsite.lczero.org/, with plans to make it the main lczero.org site.

+### Contents of section

+Section pages (pages that have subpages) have table of contents at the bottom of the page by default.
+Add `show_contents: false` to the header to switch that off.